 |Complex||Multi-language support, 3rd-party integrations, custom animations, complicated back-end, professional design, real-time features.||800-1500||75,000||150,000|

-Remember, the figures above serve only as an orientation to apprehend a potential cost to make a mobile app.
+Remember, the figures above serve only as an orientation to apprehend a potential cost of making a mobile app.
 Every app is different, it’s like inquiring about the price of a house or a car – you can not know the exact price without specifications.
-Plus, it is estimated based on minimum time and effort required to technically build an app.
-And of course, to make your app great be ready to pay more.
+Plus, the estimation is based on minimum time and effort required to technically build an app.
+And of course, be ready to pay more to make your app great.

 Now, a more practical tool to calculate the cost of your app lies next.